larson-group/clubb_release/input/case_setups/Readme.txt

   Specify aerosol (Morrison)

 l_subgrid_w | logical
-  Use subgrid-scale w for cloud droplet activation (Morrison)
+  Use subgrid-scale w for cloud droplet activation (Morrison).
+  Highly recommended for a CLUBB single column simulation when l_predictnc is true, since there is no way to account for updrafts like an LES.

 l_arctic_nucl | logical
   Use MPACE observations (Morrison)